DigitalPublishingToolkit/twinejs/README.md

 Edwards, Micah Fitch, Juhana Leinonen, Michael Savich, and Ross Smith

 ### IMPORTANT NOTE
-This fork of Twine adds a Markdown editor to passages and uses a modified version of Harlowe to display footnotes.
+This fork of Twine adds a Markdown editor to passages, sets the default story format to Snowman and uses a modified version of Snowman to display footnotes.
+The forked repository for Snowman can be found [here](https://github.com/mensch/snowman).
 This currently a work in progress and a proof of concept.
 Please use the official version of Twine for production work.

 ### SYNOPSIS